Pendo720/N.J-Matata/index.md

 ### [Project 3: Single-Value-SQM (Python)](https://github.com/Pendo720/svsqm)
 #### _Overview_
 A common problem encountered when assessing the quality of software artifact is the absence of a standard upon which comparisions of a given artifact quality can be assessed.
-The single-value software quality metric is practical framework for facilitating such comparisions.
-This project is an extension of my master's
+The single-value software quality metric is a visually practical framework for facilitating such comparisions.
+This project is a byproduct of an exploration into software quality carried out during my master's
 programme: software quality module.

  ![](/gh-images/svsqm_graph.png)

-In addition to providing a single-value metric for software quality, the visual above can help identify the aspect of the artifact quality criteria which must be addressed in order to better its quality.
+In addition to providing a single-value metric for software quality, the visual help identify those aspects of the artifact quality criteria which need to be addressed in order to better its quality.
 The framework defines artifact quality measure as the average of the individual values on the four dimensions: Specification, Documentation, Implementation and Testing

 Note: the quantities on both the Testing and Documentation dimensions are negated for visualisation purposes only.

 **Description**
 > SVQM framework is a useful QA tool as it provides a birds-eye view of software quality.
-It can be use to introduceand encourage engineers in
+It can be use to introduce and encourage engineers in
-> an organisation to its quality meausement system.
+> an organisation's quality meausement system.
 The specifics of how to interpret and determine the values for the four dimensions is dependent on
 > the overall organisation's quality criteria.
 With such a framework, the main challenge to ensure good software quality is reduced to determining the
-> the main factors on each quality dimension and quantifying these factors.
+> the main factors on each quality dimension and defining quantitative values for these factors.
 >

 ### [Project 4: k-means Clustering (C++)](https://github.com/Pendo720/kmeans-fp)